Do Chinchillas Make Good Pets?

 In addition, chinchillas will live anywhere from 15 – 20 years, assuming they’re kept in good health.
 This can either be a pro or a con, depending on whether or not you’re committed—and want to make such a commitment—for that period of time.
 Generally speaking, chinchillas don’t make great pets for young children.
 Chinchillas as pets require specific care, time, and attention, making them less suitable for young children.
 It’s a good idea to consult with your Saint Lucie County vet to determine if a chinchilla fits well with your family’s lifestyle.
 For those who can meet their needs, chinchillas can be affectionate, long-lasting companions that bring joy for many years.

-Understanding Chinchillas as Pets in 2024: Social Needs, Training, and Grooming
+Understanding Chinchillas as Pets in 2025: Training and Grooming

 Are chinchillas social animals?
 Do they need companions?